Zebradil/cloudflare-dynamic-dns/README.md

 ### Run manually

 0. Follow steps from [Installation](#instllation) section
-1. Run `./cloudflare-dynamic-dns --domain example.com --iface eth0 --token cloudflare-api-token`
+1. Run `./cloudflare-dynamic-dns --domains 'example.com,*.example.com' --iface eth0 --token cloudflare-api-token`
    - NOTE: instead of compiling `cloudflare-dynamic-dns` binary, it can be replaced with `go run main.go` in the command above.

 Instead of specifying command line arguments, it is possible to create `~/.cloudflare-dynamic-dns.yaml` with the following structure: